widelands/widelands/README-compiling.txt

 Make sure you have them all.
 If you encounter library versions that do not work, please tell us.

+For compiling, you will also need
+   - Python >= 1.5.2

 Unix
 ----